-This morning is a typical.
+This morning has followed my typical routine.
 I’ve had my two cups of coffee and a small bowl of yogurt.
 I got plenty of sleep last night.
 And generally, things are fine.
 But I want Uber-Fine!
 I want Rocket-Fuel-Fine!
 I want my third cup of coffee. [brief pause while I brew up a cup of decaf.]

 But I’m not going to have my third cup and here’s why.